zdravko-nestorov/Sofbus-24/HoloDesign-ver.3/Database/info/ReadMe.txt

-DATE: Sun August 07 15:00:00 GMT+2 2016
+DATE: Sun March 20 08:00:00 GMT+2 2017

-IMPORTANT: Run only on WEEKDAYS
+IMPORTANT:
+1. First - run on WEEKENDS to retrieve the stations from these lines (needed only to retrieve the stations)
+2. Second - run on WEEKDAYS to retrieve all other needed information